 While a simple step, it can really add a lot of value to your treatments and empower you to charge more for your services.
 After finishing the color melt, gloss the ends and blend everything together using a wet brush for the best results possible.

-Do you want to learn how to use foilyage to blend away greys for the perfect grey coverage?
-The Grey Blending with Foilyage tutorial will show you everything you need to know about tools, product, sectioning, and traditional foiling to achieve this look!
+Do you want to learn how to use foilyage to blend away grays for the perfect gray coverage?
+The Gray Blending with Foilyage tutorial will show you everything you need to know about tools, product, sectioning, and traditional foiling to achieve this look!